What is SMTP?

-SMTP is integrated into email clients and includes four vital parts: a local user or client-end utility called the mail user agent (MUA); a server called the mail submission agent (MSA); a mail transfer agent (MTA); and a mail delivery agent (MDA).
+The four components of SMTP include a local user or client-end utility known as the mail user agent (MUA), a server called the mail submission agent (MSA), the mail transfer agent (MTA), and a mail delivery agent.

 The SMTP server

 An SMTP server is just a computer running SMTP.
 Once messages are picked up they are sent to this server for passing onto recipients.